Hethsron/deepmwoo/README.md

 ## Requirements

 DeepMwoo is designed too have fairly minimal requirements to build and use with your projects, but there are somes.
-If you notice any problems on your platform, please notify [hetshron-jeadel.boueya@uha.fr]().
+If you notice any problems on your platform, please notify [`Hethsron Jedaël BOUEYA`](hetshron-jeadel.boueya@uha.fr) or [`Yassine Benomar`](yassine.benomar@uha.fr).
 Patches and fixing them for welcome !

 ## Contributing change